 Also in 2012, Washington moved to the small screen to star on the political drama Scandal, created by ABC powerhouse Shonda Rhimes.
 In the series, Washington played Olivia Pope, a "fixer," or person who cleans up scandals and other messes for her clients.
 The actress went on to earn two Emmy nominations and won an NAACP Image Award for the role.
 Scandal's series finale aired in April 2018.

 Washington added another accomplishment to her roster of acting feats when she portrayed lawyer/academic Anita Hill in the 2016 HBO film Confirmation.
 The movie dramatized the 1991 Congressional hearings in which Hill asserted that Supreme Court justice nominee Clarence Thomas had sexually harassed her in the workplace.
 Washington received Emmy and Golden Globe nominations for her performance.

 Washington made her Broadway debut in 2009, as part of the ensemble for David Mamet's Race.
 In 2018, following the conclusion of Scandal, it was announced that she was returning to the Great White Way to co-star in a new play, American Son, alongside Steven Pasquale.
-The production was adapted for a feature film released by Netflix the following year.
+The production was adapted for a feature film released by Netflix in November 2019.

 Washington is active in many social and political causes.
 She is a member of the Creative Coalition and sits on the board of V-Day, an organization that works to end violence against women.
 Washington was also a strong supporter of President Barack Obama and campaigned on his behalf.